-The art trail takes visitors on a journey throughout some of North East Victoria’s most scenic drives, and now includes 5 feature gallery sites, that are incorporated within hotels, major wineries, boutique cellar doors and historic hotels.
+The art trail takes visitors on a journey throughout some of North East Victoria’s most scenic drives, and now includes 3 feature gallery sites, that are incorporated within hotels, major wineries and boutique cellar doors.

 Aboriginal Exhibitions Gallery is the sole Victorian representative of Lockhart River Arts Indigenous Corporation (LRAIC) and carries a large stock of their ‘Art Gang’ members’ works.
 It is also the regional NSW representative of LRAIC.
 All artworks displayed are for sale with a substantial portion of sales going back to the artists.

 Director Hans Sip lives in Wangaratta and is thankful for the collaborative support of the businesses on the North East Aboriginal Art Trail.
 Over two hundred fine Aboriginal Art works are on display across three wonderful venues in Victoria and one just over the border in Albury.
 In aggregate, it is the largest display of Aboriginal art in Australia presented by a private gallery.